Porcelain Tableware by Ko Hee Sook

-This porcelain tableware by Korean maker Ko Hee Sook really is something special, I especially like her take on classic shapes such as teapots and cups.
-We’ve showcased a number of fantastic porcelain artists throughout the years including Takeshi Yasuda and more recently sculptor Yoon Sol, both are very different but manipulate porcelain in a playful way.
-On the other hand, Ko Hee Sook figures out the structure of her pots much like an industrial designer would, all of these are casted and then finished by hand.
+This porcelain tableware by Korean maker Ko Hee Sook really is something special.
+I especially like her take on classic shapes such as teapots and cups.
+We’ve showcased a number of fantastic porcelain artists throughout the years including Takeshi Yasuda and more recently sculptor Yoon Sol.
+Both are very different but manipulate porcelain in a playful way and Ko Hee Sook in-particular figures out the structure of her pots much like an industrial designer would, all of them being casted and then finished by hand.

 Once she’s gone through the first firing phase she hand finishes all the objects before glaze firing in a gas reduction kiln.
 They are perfected after they emerge from the kiln, she painstakingly polishes them with diamond abrasive pads creating an exquisite satin matte finish which sets off the celadon glaze nicely.
 To me the high quality surface makes you want to pick them up, there’s no doubt that these shapes are aesthetically pleasing but they’re obviously very tactile as well from looking at these photographs.
 It’s probably no surprise that before entering grad school, Hee Sook spent a year working in a Japanese factory which designed and produced fine porcelain tableware.
 Working with Japanese masters Koie Uchi and Urie Masahiro gave her a great deal of insight into the possibilities of casting as a flexible and responsive tool for producing multiples of the crisp and strong vessels that she enjoys designing.
 Today she carries on this technique at her ultramodern studio which she shares with her husband Lee Jong Suk, also a ceramist, in a beautiful rural valley south of Seoul.